 - A suspension is not a reasonable adjustment and is different to a milestone extension.

-- During a suspension you must not work actively on your research and this includes writing up, using the library, labs or other resources.
+- During a suspension, you must not work actively on your research and this includes writing up.
+You will not be able to access the University library, labs or other resources.
 You will not be entitled to any active supervision beyond that needed to ensure that your Director of Studies remains in pastoral contact with you – ie contacting you to see how you are.

 - You can continue to access some Wellbeing Service support services, but will not be able to access mentoring support activities.

 - Because you are not using resources or supervision your fees will be suspended but it is important to note that so too will any bursary funding.
 This can result in your funding running out before your revised registration completion date and you will be financially liable for any shortfall in fees.

 - If you are in receipt of UK Research Councils funding, your funder will need to be informed of your suspension by the Graduate School or UKRI project co-ordinator.